steledama/lac/README.md

 # lac

-ATTENTION: the application is under development and recentily reworked based on the [secure-electron-template](https://github.com/reZach/secure-electron-template).
+ATTENTION: the application is under development and recentily reworked based on [nextjs](https://nextjs.org/).
 At the moment this document is a mission statement.
 As soon as there is a working version I will update this document by removing this note

 SNMP device agent for Zabbix over different networks mainly designed for monitoring MultiFunctionPrinters usage and supplies